 In addition, Houghton estimates that open access publishers would extract 25% less profit from running their journals, hence transferring the savings back to authors and funders.
 Are these valid assumptions?

 And while author-pays publishers can forgo setting up access barriers for readers, they still need to manage a payment system.
 Subscription journals deal with hundreds of subscribing institutions (often managed through a handful of subscription intermediaries).
-Replace this with a payment model where you deal directly with thousands of authors and ask yourself where the cost-savings can be realized.
+Replace this with a payment model where you deal directly with tens-of-thousands of authors and ask yourself where the cost-savings can be realized.

 Unless Houghton envisions a stripped-down future of featureless, supportless publishing, where authors are begging journals to accept their flawless manuscript (and their money), I’m not convinced that this model of publishing can be done more cheaply.
 And considering that most author-pays open access publishers are for-profit commercial entities, I don’t see how these publishers would be willing to accept 25% less profit than their commercial subscription-access counterparts.

-Granted, that publishing costs are not the only way for the entire system to see a cost-savings by moving to open access publishing.
+Publishing costs are not the only way for the entire system to see a cost-savings by moving to open access publishing.
 Houghton calculates that it would cost the entire system less money by adding open access self-archiving in parallel with traditional publishing.
-The cost savings, according to the model, come from reduced costs in research and development.
+These cost savings, according to the model, come from reduced costs in research and development.
 For instance, granting agencies could make funding decisions more quickly, researchers would be able to complete their work more expeditiously, and peer-reviewers could complete their task in less time if all of the literature were freely-available.
 In other words, toll-access creates a friction which slows the entire system down and thus makes it more costly as a whole.

 If you accept that most of the actors involved in generating scientific knowledge are located at institutions that have seamless access to the vast majority of published literature, it’s difficult to accept that open access publishing is going to speed things up.
 Most of the cost savings that Houghton estimates are small, but add scores of small savings together and, voilà, you arrive at a huge discount.